Cost of Long-Term Care in California in 2025

 Does Where You Live Matter?

-Yes, and it can actually be a big deal.
-Costs vary dramatically depending on where you live, and in a large state like California, this is as true as ever.
-The northern parts of the state will tend to be less expensive, with higher costs in southern parts of the state.
-Even these general tendencies can have exceptions, so it’s important to speak with a long-term care specialist to drill down to an exact cost for care in your area.
+The northern parts of the state will tend to be less expensive, with higher costs in the southern parts of the state.
+Even these general tendencies can have exceptions, so it’s important to speak with a Long-Term Care Insurance specialist to drill down to an exact cost for care in your area.

-All prices below listed are based on annual medians, but are listed both as annual and monthly charges.
+All prices listed below are based on annual medians but are listed both as annual and monthly charges.
 Your care provider or insurance policy may break down charges monthly or even daily.

 Assisted Living Facility